 Each bid must be verified by the oath of the party making the same, that the several matters therein stated are true, and must be accompanied by a certified check upon a National or State Bank of the City of New York, drawn to the order of the Comptroller of the City of New York, for an amount not less than five per cent of the amount of the security required for the faithful performance of the contract.
-Such check must not be inclosed with the bid or proposal, but must be delivered to the Aqueduct Commissioners, or to their secretary, for delivery to the Comptroller.
-All deposits, except those of the successful bidders, will be returned by the Comptroller to the persons making the same, within three days after the contracts are awarded.
-If the successful bidders shall neglect or refuse to execute the contract within ten days after notice of the award to them, t of 1883; but if they shall execute the contracts within the time aloresaid, the amount of their deposits will be returned to them.
+Such check must not be included with the bid or proposal, but must be delivered to the Aqueduct Commissioners, or to their secretary, for delivery to the Comptroller of the contract.
+Such check must not be included with the bid or proposal, but must be delivered to the Aqueduct Commissioners, or to their secretary, for delivery to the Comptroller of the eavarded.
+If the successful bidders shall neglect or refusal, pursuant to the provisions of section 29 of chapt of 1883; but if they shall execute the contracts within the time aforesaid, the amount of their deposits will be returned to them.